centreon/centreon-archived/doc/en/installation/from_packages.rst

 To install Centreon you will need to set up the official software collections repository supported by Redhat.

 .. note::
-    Software collections are required in order to install PHP 7 and associated libs (Centreon requirement)
+    Software collections are required in order to install PHP 7 and associated libs (Centreon requirement).

 Software collections repository installation::